DsinghZGit/AI-interview-Coach/README.md

 python auth_app.py

-Then open your browser at http://localhost:5000
+Then open your browser at http://localhost: XXXX

-🧩 How It Works
+ How It Works

 Login or Signup to access your dashboard.